 It can be expensive and time-consuming (in many cases) to do what’s needed to rule out the many things that mimic ADHD, but keep going – keep digging deeper in different areas of life, looking for thought and behaviour patterns, possible addiction to technology and/or social media which can impact levels of anxiety and depression and don’t stop at a diagnosis.

-That’s just the beginning, as I found out after being put on nine psychiatric medications over the course of three years, only to wind up medication-free, signing my first book deal and absolutely thriving by changing my career, my work environment, and changing my thought and behaviour patterns on a daily basis.
+That’s just the beginning, as I found out after being put on nine psychiatric medications over the course of three years, only to wind up medication-free, signing my first book deal and absolutely thriving by changing my career, my work environment, and changing my thought and behavior patterns on a daily basis.

 Remember, there’s a lot more to ADHD symptoms than we’re often told in the media.
 Do your own research.
 Dig deeper and be thorough.
 It’s your mental health, after all.
 Make sure that the ADHD diagnosis is correct and only then inquire about an adequate ADHD treatment if that is the case.